urooj-shah/goodreads-azure-lakehouse-dsai3202/README.md

 `/gold/features_v2/train_allfeatures`

+*Sidenote* -> I didn’t use VectorAssembler here (i feel like now with the knowledge i have i could have made this word pretty easily but i was in no mood to run stuff again) because my TF-IDF features and SBERT embeddings were already stored as arrays/vectors, and Spark was giving me weird errors.
+So instead of fighting with it, I just combined everything into one clean list and turned it into a dense vector at the end.
+I mean this is literally what VectorAssembler, just done manually ig.

-This final Delta table contains everything from the curated Gold data plus all engineered features fully model-ready for training and analysis in the next lab.
+This final Delta table contains everything from the curated Gold data plus all engineered features fully model ready for training and analysis in the next lab.

 Full implementation also documented in:
 `/databricks/notebooks/goodreads_text_features.ipynb`